Why are we qualified to give you 10 top tips for your wedding planning?

 And whilst we’re at it, give your friends and family time too.
 What do we mean by this?
 With the rise of the DIY wedding has also impacted on time for friends and family; we often see family members or wedding party missing whole drinks receptions because they are doing table turnarounds or putting so many other details together.
 Yes by all means rope in some trusted mates to help, but ask yourself if how much they are doing is fair.
 Yes it’s your day, but they are supposed to be there enjoying it with you too right?

-[Bonus tip: if you are having a DIY wedding in a non wedding venue please please please hire an on the-day manager so your parents aren’t changing loo roles or the cake never gets cut.
+[Bonus tip for your wedding day: if you are having a DIY wedding in a non wedding venue please please please hire an on the-day manager so your parents aren’t changing loo roles or the cake never gets cut.
 We see this over and over, it’s such a shame.
 You will be so grateful for someone to manage everything from suppliers turning up to making sure the generators are working – trust us!
 Many wedding planners offer this service, such as R and F Weddings.]

 9. Feed well

 Hungry guests do not party well let alone hard.
 Having tasty plentiful food and drink at your wedding will certainly be more effective in creating a great atmosphere than anything else you can do.
-Weddings are expensive to attend as a guest too so make them feel appreciated and everyone will be happy having fun with full bellies.
+Weddings have a cost to attend as a guest too, so make them feel appreciated and everyone will be happy having fun with full bellies.
 Note: this doesn’t mean expensive gourmet food – we’ve seen some of the happiest faces tucking into hog roast buffets and grazing tables laden with deli meats and cheeses – yum.

 Lastly, of course we’re going to talk about investment in wedding photography, because it rings true!
 It seems like every few months we are some article in the Express or Daily Fail about someone’s wedding photography being ‘ruined’ and then it transcribes that they paid two hundred quid for essentially an amateur.
-Now this isn’t about spending big, but absolutely about spending as much as you can afford within your budget and allocated sensibly.
-It’s also prioritising the right things.
+Now this isn’t about having to spend big, but absolutely about spending as much as you can afford.
+It’s about prioritising the right things.
 Deciding you ‘only’ have a budget of a thousand for photography but five times that for flowers doesn’t seem right does it, when chances are the flowers could be dead the next day?
-What if you have all the beautiful displays but not necessarily opening yourself to someone who is going to capture it properly?
+What if you have all the beautiful displays but are not necessarily opening yourself to someone who is going to capture it properly?
 Nothing against the hard working florists there of course, flowers are pricey and labour intensive but hopefully you get our point.
 [And before you say it, there will be folks that just don’t want to prioritise the photography either over the dress or flowers, and that’s ok if it’s what they want!]

 Of course this is a bit of a generalisation, there are plenty of photographers who are talented and not charging what they should be, usually because many have not properly worked out an hourly rate for the work they do like we have.
 As a guide, try to put aside at least 10 percent of your budget for your photography.
 If you want a two person team then 15% will give you more options.
 Then there are other factors such as experience and coverage.
-Over the years the most common thing we have heard from couples coming to us is seeing poor photography choices made by friends and family or experiencing a bossy or unnecessarily aggressive photographer.
+Over the years the most common thing we have heard from couples coming to us, is that they have seen poor photography choices made by friends and family, or experiencing a bossy or unnecessarily aggressive photographer at a wedding they’ve attended.
 Meet with the person you are looking at, ask to see a full wedding, but above all make sure you like them as people!
 You only make this choice once, try to get it right not just for you but for your future generations… Don’t settle!